First, let me just say: I’m not a lawyer.

 The problem is that it’s a hassle for folks who need ADA seating to get their tickets, and it’s not just at LFF.
 This is a common occurrence (see the Facebook comments above).

 To me, it feels like Ticketmaster and LFF are saying, “You’re in a wheelchair?
 Oh, you have to wait in line behind all of the able-bodied people.”
-To me, they’re ableists (for another example, see here).

 Why can’t people who need accessible seating buy tickets when everybody else does instead of waiting an extra week?

-Do those people have less rights?
+Do those people have fewer rights?